 The CMAA is a professional organization of construction project managers, and they offer a Certified Construction Manager course.
 They require a certain amount of experience before potential applicants can take the exam.
 However, it covers almost everything a construction manager could encounter.

 Project management is a good profession for those with the right qualities and skills.
 Since it is so important in construction, this isn’t a profession that is going away in a couple years.
-It is up to you to determine if you fit the qualities, skills, and knowledge of a project manager.
+It is up to you to determine if you fit the qualities, skills, and knowledge of a successful construction project manager.